Country 47/196: Comoros

 Everywhere we go, we try to focus on the good, but the ongoing environmental crisis the country is facing is too big to ignore.
 The island is covered by litter.
 It’s everywhere – on the streets, in forests, and in the sea.
 Animals are eating plastics and people don’t seem to mind.
 This is probably the main reason why the country’s tourism industry is currently non-existent.

-We created a petition
+We did an extensive beach clean-up and we created a petition

 to encourage the government to take action towards solving the problem, and you are more than welcome to sign it